 Food Waste

 Food waste is collected weekly in your brown outdoor caddy.
-You can include:
+This page has details of what can be included and how you can help reduce your food waste.

 • all leftovers, including pet food and plate scrapings